SquidGodDev/propeller-rat/README.md

   - `main.lua`: only imports globals and sets the starting scene

 ## License
 All code under `source/scripts` is under the MIT License, except the libraries `LDtk.lua` and `Assets.lua`.
-All the assets that are not code and outside of the scripts folder (e.g. sound, images, etc.) are *not* under the MIT License.
+All assets (e.g. sound, images, etc.) are *not* under the MIT License.
 ```
 "/source/scripts/libraries"
 LDtk.lua by Nic Magnier